gan-of-culture/get-sauce/README.md

 --------------------------------------------------------------------------------

- -t             Number of download threads
+ -t             Number of download threads (works if you download multiple files)

  go-hentai-scraper -t 4 http...